a11ywatch/docs/docs/cloud.md

 ## Step 1

-First create an account from [a11ywatch.com/register](https://a11ywatch.com/register).
+First create an account at [a11ywatch.com/register](https://a11ywatch.com/register) and [subscribe to a plan](https://a11ywatch.com/payments).

 ## Step 2